Distance Functions and Generalized Means: Duality and Taxonomy: Profit Function Prices and Duality for Convex and Non-Convex Technologies

 \subsection{Maximum Norm Distance Functions and $\phi_p$-generalized Sums for $p\geq 1$.}

 In the following we consider a real normed vector space $E$ equipped with a norm $\|\cdot\|$.
-The dual space of $E$ is the set $E_\star$ of all the continuous linear forms defined on $E$ (that is the topological dual of $E$).
+The dual space of $E$ is the set $E^\star$ of all the continuous linear forms defined on $E$ (that is the topological dual of $E$).
 The dual norm of a linear form $\varphi_y: x\mapsto \langle y,x\rangle $ is defined as

 The following result does not require the convexity of $C$.
-This is due to the fact that the largest ball centered at $ z$ which contains $C$, admits at its maximum point a supporting hyperplane which is also that of $C$. \begin{prop} Let $C$ be a compact subset of a real normed vector pace $E$.
-Let $h_C: E_\star\longrightarrow \Real\cup \{-\infty,\infty\}$ be the functional support of $C$.
-Then for all $x\in C$,
+This is due to the fact that the largest ball centered at $ z$ which contains $C$, admits at its maximum point a supporting hyperplane which is also that of $C$.
+The concept of farest distance we intially considered in \cite{l75}.
+For the proof of this result see for instance \cite{s07} (see also \cite{nnt23} for some related results).